Zymo-Research/zymoTransmit/README.md

 At present, there is not publication planned for this software.
 If anybody in the public health/epidemiology field wishes to collaborate on one (especially the Fielding School of Public Health), please contact us.

 ## Quick Start Guide
-This Program was written in Python 3.6.4.
-It should work with other version of 3.6 and most likely later versions as well.
+This Program was written in Python 3.8.
+It has also been tested with version 3.6 and most likely will work with other versions as well.
 Earlier versions may have some difficulties.
 Please report any compatibility problems you may have and I will see about addressing them if you really must run on a different version of Python.

 If you do not already have the Python language installed on your computer, you can download the web-based installer from this page on [python.org](https://www.python.org/downloads/release/python-364/) or directly from [here](https://www.python.org/ftp/python/3.6.4/python-3.6.4-amd64-webinstall.exe) on a Windows computer.  **During Python installation, be sure to enable Python in your PATH variables, as that will make this program much easier to run in the future.
 Also be sure to approve installation of Tcl/Tk and PIP, as those will also contribute to making this easier to run in the future.**